 Now that you are familiar with transformer classes and their basic syntax, let's see how they can be useful.
 Using transformer classes to do simple maps is a bit complicated, a map can be done in one line with Pathway:

 So one natural question you might ask yourself is 'why use transformer classes?'.

 It is true that when doing single row operations, using

 apply is the way to go.

-Transformer classes are made for more advanced operations, in particular operation involving different tables.
+Transformer classes are made for more advanced operations, in particular operations involving different tables.

-Further more, inside the transformer class, we can easily access any table referenced by a class by doing
+Furthermore, inside the transformer class, you can easily access any table referenced by a class by doing

 For instance, if you need to add the values of two different tables, things get more complicated with only standard operations.

 apply, but it would result in copying the values in a new table before doing the sum.

 This does not scale well on large datasets.